saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 If you are testing an iOS app, the device selection will only display the type (real/virtual) configured on the app.
 :::

-To mark a device as a favorite so you can find it easily in the future, click the pin icon next to the device name.
+To mark a device as a favorite, so you can find it easily in the future, click the pin icon next to the device name.

 <img src={useBaseUrl('img/live-testing/device-favorite.png')} alt="Favorite a device" width="350"/>